 In Laravel, a master layout serves as a template that defines the overall structure of your application's views.
 It typically includes common elements such as the HTML structure, navigation bars, headers, footers, and any other sections that are consistent across multiple pages of your application.

-Here's how you can create a master layout in Laravel
+You can create a master layout file in the resources/views/layouts

 <!-- resources/views/layouts/app.blade.php -->